Steven Gerrard: LA Galaxy: Final years and retirement

 On 7 January 2015, the LA Galaxy of Major League Soccer (MLS) announced the signing of Gerrard to an 18-month Designated Player contract, reportedly worth $9 million.
 He joined the team in July, following the end of the 2014–15 Premier League season.
 On 11 July, Gerrard made his debut for LA, coming on at half time for Ignacio Maganto in a 1–0 loss at Real Salt Lake in the U.S. Open Cup quarter-finals.
 He made his MLS debut on 17 July, scoring once, while assisting one goal of his former Liverpool teammate Robbie Keane's hat-trick, during a 5–2 defeat of fellow Californians the San Jose Earthquakes at the StubHub Center.
 That month, Gerrard was one of the 22 players to be named to the 2015 MLS All-Star Game roster.
 He made 13 appearances across the regular season, scoring one more goal, the team's last of a 3–2 home win over FC Dallas on 27 September.

 After the Galaxy were eliminated from the 2015 MLS Cup Playoffs by Seattle Sounders FC, Gerrard announced that he may retire in 2016, saying that he found unexpected difficulty in the long journeys to away matches in the United States, and the diverse altitude and weather across the country.
+Gerrard also concurrently worked as a pundit with BT Sport, so he had to take trans-Atlantic flights to England every few weeks.
+In addition, Gerrard was not popular with Los Angeles fans as the club underachieved despite their numerous star players.

 Gerrard played his final game for the Galaxy on 6 November 2016 in a MLS Cup Playoff penalty shoot-out loss to Colorado Rapids.
 Gerrard took and scored Los Angeles' first spot-kick but the club were eliminated after Giovani dos Santos and Ashley Cole failed to convert.
 Nine days later, he stated he would be leaving on the expiration of his contract.
 He announced his retirement from professional football on 24 November, at age 36.